 A box spring comprises a sturdy platform usually made up of a wooden or metal framework covered with upholstery material.
 It can be used on its own or in combination with a metal or wood platform base.

-Conventional box springs had actual springs set inside the framework.
-However, box springs today don’t contain springs anymore, so they’re lightweight and easier to ship.
+Old-school box springs had actual springs set inside the framework.
+However, box springs today don’t contain springs, so they’re lightweight and easier to ship.
 Box springs can be used alone or with a metal or wood platform base.

 A metal bed frame is not meant to support a mattress on its own.
 It is generally used for keeping a box spring in place and adding more height to a bed.
 Some can also be adjusted to fit the size of a bed.

 Known for providing outstanding support and durability, a solid platform bed is usually considered the sturdiest bed frame option.
 They are usually stylish, too.
-However, they can be pricey and too rigid for those who want a bit of softness in their bed.
-And, since it is solid, it restricts airflow, thereby trapping heat in your mattress as you sleep.
+However, since it is solid, it restricts airflow, thereby trapping heat and moisture in your mattress and increases the chances of mould forming.

 Organic latex mattresses are highly sensitive to the foundation they’re being used on and even the slat spacing, thickness, and shape can change the feel of your mattress.

-At minimum, latex mattresses require a bed frame or mattress foundation with less than 3 inches between the slats.
-If the slats are spaced closely, but the space between them exceeds 3 inches, you can use perforated posture board or coir pads (coconut rubber) to make up for the gaps.
-You can also use the same materials if you want to firm up your mattress or add reinforcement.
+At minimum, latex mattresses require a bed frame or mattress foundation with less than 3 inches between the slats to qualify for the Mattress Warranty.
+If the slats are spaced closely, but the space between them exceeds 3 inches, you can use plywood with holes for ventilation, pegboard or coir pads (coconut rubber) to make up for the gaps.
+As a rule of thumb, you want more support than air in any slat system and the ideal setup would be a 3" wide slat with a 2" slat spacing.

 We recommend that you avoid using mattress foundations made by spring mattress manufacturers, as these almost never satisfy the support requirements of latex and we must be able to confirm the support structure for warranty coverage.

 Ignoring the role foundations play with a latex mattress will inevitably lead to disappointing outcomes.
-So, to maximize performance and ensure warranty coverage, we recommend only using mattress foundations specially made for latex mattresses or a well slatted platform bed frame.
+To maximize performance and ensure warranty coverage, we recommend only using mattress foundations specially made for latex mattresses or a well-supported, rigid platform bed frame.